Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV: Results and Discussion

-In Fig.~\ref{fig:meanpt_RR18}, the multiplicity-dependent $\langle p_{\rm T} \rangle$ of strange hadrons from the \texttt{PYTHIA8} Monash tune, QCD-based CR and RH models are depicted and compared with the ALICE data.
-Although all the variants of the \texttt{PYTHIA8} model were found to underestimate the experimental data, the Monash tune provided a comparatively better description of the data.
+In Fig.~\ref{fig:meanpt_RR18}, the multiplicity-dependent $\langle p_{\rm T} \rangle$ of strange hadrons from the MPI-based CR, QCD-based CR and RH models are depicted and compared with the ALICE data \cite{multpp13}.
+Although all the variants of the \texttt{PYTHIA8} model were found to underestimate the experimental data, the MPI-based CR tune provided a comparatively better description of the data.
 It can further be seen from the figure that the deviation from experimental data increases with the increasing strange quark content of hadrons.
-It is interesting to note that the RH model that explains the integrated yields of strange strange hadrons totally fails to explain the multiplicity-dependent $\langle p_{\rm T} \rangle$.
-It is to be noted here that in the RH model, due to higher effective string tension, a large number of quarks and di-quarks are produced, leading to enhanced production of strange hadrons.
-Therefore, the energy for particle production is redistributed, resulting in more hadrons with lower transverse momentum.
-Thus, the $\langle p_{\rm T} \rangle$ will be shifted towards lower values for the RH model.
+It is interesting to note that the RH model that explains the integrated yields of strange hadrons totally fails to explain the multiplicity-dependent $\langle p_{\rm T} \rangle$.
+It is to be noted here that the inclusion of rope formation mechanism to the existing QCD-based CR model leads to a higher number of strange quarks and di-quarks being produced.
+As a result, the average transverse momentum $\langle p_{\rm T} \rangle$ of these particles created decreases.
+This happens because more energy is used in particle creation, leaving less energy available for ``transverse boost", which pushes particles sideways.
+Since strange quarks are heavier than light quarks, they require more energy for the same level of transverse boost.
+This effect is more pronounced for $\Xi$ and $\Omega$ baryons, containing two and three strange quarks, respectively.
+For $\Lambda$ baryons, containing only one strange quark, this effect is less noticeable.
+Thus, the QCD-based CR and Rope + QCD-based CR predictions are consistent with each other as far as the multiplicity dependent $\langle p_{\rm T} \rangle$ is concerned for $\Lambda$ baryons.